 Then I remember that the kids who get to know me usually want to be my friend.
 They say I’m one of the nicest girls at school.

-This gentle story gives a simple and thorough explanation of a little boy who identifies as a girl and the loving acceptance of this transition.
-This picture book is based on the real life experience of Jazz Jennings, a spokesperson for transkids.
+This gentle story gives a simple and thorough explanation of a trans girl and the loving acceptance of this transition.
+This picture book is based on the real-life experience of Jazz Jennings, a spokesperson for transkids.
 The straightforward honesty makes this the perfect book for kids to understand what it means to be transgender. [picture book, ages 4 and up]